• Skip to primary navigation

 mashed potatoes with onion gravy on top along with generous amount of parsley.

-Here's what you'll need to make this onion gravy:
+Here's what you'll need to make onion gravy that's pure comfort food:

 • salt